AntPRams/BlissMoji/README.md

 ![iMoji diagram](https://github.com/AntPRams/iMoji/assets/36003116/6617142e-f9d2-4d61-a650-64bf8a3b8dcb)

 To store data, I decided to explore `SwiftData`.
 Currently, `SwiftData` works well wthin processes executed on the main thread, especially if implemented in the View layer.
-However, I aimed to separate concerns, so I'm using a `PersistentDataSource` exposed to the @MainActor.
+However, I aimed to separate concerns, so I'm using a `PersistentDataSource` exposed to the `@MainActor`.
 This allows me to execute instructions safely outside the view layer.
 Unfortunately, `SwiftData` is not yet ready for production, particularly when working with more complex data structures.

-On the other hand, SwiftData is simpler and easier to use than CoreData.
+On the other hand, `SwiftData` is simpler and easier to use than `CoreData`.

 To create a repository, you only need to do this: